osteele/imu-tools/README.md

 3. Download the sources to the board:

-    ```pipenv mcu-sync```
+    ```shell
+    pipenv mcu-sync
+    ```

 4. Now reboot the board.
 Run `pipenv mcu-repl` and press `⌃D`.
-Or just press
-   the button.
-(The latter may be necessary to get the board to re-scan for WiFi
+Or just press the button.
+(The latter may be necessary to get the board to re-scan for WiFi networks.)
-   networks.)

 [MicroPython Development
 Notes](https://paper.dropbox.com/doc/MicroPython-Development--Ai1pmnXzhBdkxZ6SuEPMTDiDAg-sAf2oqgmH5yIbmx27kZqs)
 contains notes on developing MicroPython on the ESP.

+## Web Clients

+Run `pipenv run webserver` to start the web server.

+<http://localhost:8000/model.html> yokes a 3D model to the IMU orientation.
+Press H to display the MQTT connection settings, and reload the page once they're saved.
+(Press H twice the first time.)
+The `?model=` query parameter specifies the URL to an OBJ model.

-## Interactive Testing
+## Command-Line Testing

-1. Copy `config/network.ini.tmpl` to `config/network.ini` and fill in the values.
+Copy `config/network.ini.tmpl` to `config/network.ini` and fill in the values.

-2. Run `pipenv run mqtt_sub` to run an MQTT client that prints messages to the
+Run `pipenv run mqtt_sub` to run an MQTT client that prints messages to the terminal.
-   terminal.

 Run `pipenv run mqtt_pub` to publish a single message to the server.

 ## MQTT Broker